cottage14/gravitino/README.md

 ![Gravitino Architecture](docs/assets/gravitino-architecture.png)

-Gravitino aims to provide several key features:
+Gravitino provides several key features:

 * Single Source of Truth for multi-regional data with geo-distributed architecture support.
 * Unified Data and AI asset management for both users and engines.
-* Security in one place, centralizing the security for different sources.
+* Centralizes security for different sources in one place.
 * Built-in data management and data access management.

 ## Contributing to Gravitino

 Gravitino is open source software available under the Apache 2.0 license.
-For information on how to contribute to Gravitino please see the [Contribution guidelines](CONTRIBUTING.md).
+For information on how to contribute to Gravitino, see the [Contribution guidelines](CONTRIBUTING.md).

 ## Online documentation